 Moving to Chicago

 Finally, and perhaps most compelling, was the rising sense of time running out.
-My wife has had several major health challenges, and with the rise of the LLM's (or "AI"), and the current administration, I expect severe disruption in the near future.
+My wife has had several major health challenges.
+Mortality no longer seems quite so abstract after experiences like that.
+With the rise of AI, and the current administration, I also expect severe disruption in the near future.
 I don't necessarily think it'll cause me to lose my job, but it well could.
 All of these factors pushed us into a "make hay while the sun shines" frame of mind.

 Life in Chicago